k-thang/Capstone-Project/README.md

 * Analyzing the feature importance in the presence of conflicting models' results.

 ## Future Goals
-* Create and train a machine learning model that predicts the loan status based on the borrower’s application.
+* Create and train a machine learning model that predicts the loan status based on a borrower’s application.
 * Find additional data sources to enhance the level of detail in the dataset (e.g. credit score, debt-to-income ratio, employment history, etc.)